unbody-io/Gray/README.md

-# Nextlog
+# Gray

 AI has transformed writing, and now it's time to enhance reading.
-Nextlog is an AI-native, open-source blogging framework built on [Unbody.io](Unbody.io) that makes reading more contextual and dynamic.
-Designed for both content creators and readers, Nextlog brings articles to life, turning reading into an interactive, personalized experience.
+Gray is an AI-native, open-source blogging framework built on [Unbody.io](Unbody.io) that makes reading more contextual and dynamic.
+Designed for both content creators and readers, Gray brings articles to life, turning reading into an interactive, personalized experience.

 ## Purpose:
-1. **Exploration and Experimentation**: Nextlog uses AI to explore new ways of engaging readers, adapting content to their context and preferences.
+1. **Exploration and Experimentation**: Gray uses AI to explore new ways of engaging readers, adapting content to their context and preferences.
-2. **Dynamic and Contextual Reading**: Nextlog aims to personalize the reading experience, making content feel specifically tailored and relevant to each user.
+2. **Dynamic and Contextual Reading**: Gray aims to personalize the reading experience, making content feel specifically tailored and relevant to each user.

 ## Unique Features:
-1. **Automated Content Curation**: Nextlog automates the extraction of keywords, topics, and entities, generates categories, and crafts summaries to enhance content discoverability and organization.
+1. **Automated Content Curation**: Gray automates the extraction of keywords, topics, and entities, generates categories, and crafts summaries to enhance content discoverability and organization.
-2. **On-Demand Generative Search**: Nextlog interprets questions in natural language and provides immediate, conversational responses, making user interactions feel more like a dialogue.
+2. **On-Demand Generative Search**: Gray interprets questions in natural language and provides immediate, conversational responses, making user interactions feel more like a dialogue.
-3. **Generative Q&A**: Nextlog generates answers to user queries on-the-fly and identifies matching content from within the platform, ensuring users receive precise and relevant information.
+3. **Generative Q&A**: Gray generates answers to user queries on-the-fly and identifies matching content from within the platform, ensuring users receive precise and relevant information.
-4. **Modular Narrative**: Nextlog allows readers to customize their content consumption by selecting topics or directing the narrative, creating a personalized and interactive reading journey.
+4. **Modular Narrative**: Gray allows readers to customize their content consumption by selecting topics or directing the narrative, creating a personalized and interactive reading journey.

 ## Technologies Used
 - [Unbody beta](https://unbody.io)